-WARNING: Engine components (drains, filters, hoses, etc.) can be hot and cause severe burns, lacerations of the skin, and liquid splash.
+Engine components (drains, filters, hoses, etc.) can be hot and cause severe burns, lacerations of the skin, and liquid splash.
 Use personal protective equipment when working with or around hazardous materials.
 Examples of personal protective equipment include (but are not limited to) safety glasses, protective gloves, hard hats, steel toed boots, and protective clothing.

-WARNING: Diesel fuel is combustible and can cause severe personal injury or death.
+Diesel fuel is combustible and can cause severe personal injury or death.
 Do not smoke near fuel tanks or fuel-burning equipment or in areas sharing ventilation with such equipment.
 Keep flames, sparks, pilot flames, electrical arcs and switches, and all other sources of ignition well away.
 Keep a multiclass fire extinguisher handy.

-See Section 5.1 on page 33 for scheduled fuel filter replacement.
-Replace the fuel filters if the engine lacks power.
-The generator set may have a primary and a secondary fuel filter.
-The primary filter has a water separator and sensor.
+See Section 5.1 on page 37 for scheduled filter change.
+The generator set has a primary and a secondary fuel filter.
+The primary filter has a water separator and sensor, see the figure below.
 Check for up-stream filters which may also need to be replaced.